The Council of Stellar Management

 CSM input on EVE Online development and access to information

-CCP will solicit the CSM’s feedback on different aspects of EVE Online, and at different stages of feature development.
-Council members will sign a Non-Disclosure Agreement so that CCP can engage them in discussions under the assumption they will remain private unless there is mutual agreement to share the contents of the discussion publicly.
+CCP will solicit the CSM’s feedback on different aspects of EVE Online, and at different stages of development.
+Council members will sign a Non-Disclosure Agreement so that CCP can involve them in discussions under the assumption they will remain private unless there is mutual agreement to share the contents of the discussion publicly.

 Generally, CCP wants to work with the Council of Stellar Management in 3 major ways: